J.K. Rowling Opens Up About All Things “Cursed Child”

 I’ve been awake since 4am.
 We were in the theatre last night, and I saw a scene that’s very close to my heart, in costume, on the set.
 And it was quite overwhelming.

-Soon the idea of telling a new story through a different medium with such collaborators became incredibly appealing, as Rowling explains,
+Soon the idea of telling a new story through a different medium with such collaborators became incredibly appealing.

 That’s the reason this happened because I thought I will never have the opportunity to work with such great people again.